 Diuretics (Diuril, Saluron, Thalitone).
 These are commonly taken to help conditions such as high blood pressure and heart failure.
-Also called “water pills,” they help your body get rid of excess fluid.
+Diuretics are the biggest troublemaker, boosting the risk of gout attacks by 20%.
+Diuretics are also called “water pills” because they help your body get rid of excess fluid.
 However, diuretics can decrease the kidneys’ ability to remove uric acid.
 As a result, uric acid levels in the blood may rise and lead to a gout attack.

 Aspirin.
 The pain reliever may seem like a good idea for treating gout symptoms, but it can have the opposite effect.
 That’s because aspirin may prevent the kidneys from removing uric acid.
 Your doctor will prescribe other types of pain medications for treating gout.

 Niacin.
 In prescription form, niacin, a form of vitamin B3, may help lower cholesterol levels.
 Lower doses of niacin are also found in dietary supplements.
 However, in very large quantities—3 grams or more per day—it can contribute to serious problems, including gout.